-In this position white can play 8.Re1, 8.d5 and the most dangerous 8.Be3, which is the mainline and the move we will deal with in this article.
+In this position, white can play 8.Re1, 8.d5, and the most dangerous 8.Be3, which is the mainline and the move we will deal with in this article.

 After 8.Be3 we’ll focus on the rare move 8…Qe7!?, which was played several times by the Armenian GM Akopian.
 Black puts pressure on the e4 pawn and leaves white with three options.
-He can maintain the tension with 9.Qc2, close the center drastically with 9.d5 or take on e5.
+He can maintain the tension with 9.Qc2, close the center drastically with 9.d5, or take on e5.
 We will analyze all of these moves in the next three examples:

-White plays 9.d5 – Against this move black is ready to play 9…Ng4 followed by 10…f5 with active play on the kingside.
+White plays 9.d5 – Against this move black is ready to play 9…Ng4 followed by 10…f5 with an active play on the kingside.

 White plays 9.dxe5 – “Playing it safe”, but there is no immediate way to force a draw or anything close to it.
-After capturing on e5 black can still can play for f7-f5 and try to complicate things in the center.
+After capturing on e5 black can still play for f7-f5 and try to complicate things in the center.

 If you want to improve your chess level, you need to have a clear study plan.
 If you aim for a dramatic improvement at chess you need to work on all of the elements of the game in a systematic way:

 - positional play